 Even more than that, keeping well organised records which you can provide your accountant with will minimise the time it takes to complete and in return lowers the fees you are charged.

 Relatively new systems rolled out by the Government allows self-employed individuals access to expenses income tax schemes which are excellent for simplifying calculations and keeping the correct.
 These schemes, which are outlined below, have been designed to make it easier for smaller firms to manage their own income tax.

-Cash Basis – To qualify for this scheme your annual income as a self-employed business cannot exceed the VAT registration threshold, which currently stands at £81,000 for the 2014/15 tax year.
-Cash Basis allows you to record your income and expenses over the tax year as and when money enters and leaves your bank opposed to traditional banking.
-This is a fantastic solution suited to the cash flow of smaller businesses.
+The cash basis allows you to record your income and expenses over the tax year as and when money enters and leaves your bank opposed to traditional banking.
+This is a good solution suited to the cash flow of smaller businesses.

-Traditional Accounting – If you do not qualify for either of these schemes then traditional accounting is your only option.
+If you do not qualify for either of these schemes then traditional accounting is your only option.
 You must keep records of your income and expenses by the date you were invoiced or billed.
-So if you invoiced in March 2014 but did not receive the payment until the next tax period you still record it in the 2013-14 tax year.
+So if you invoiced in March 2019 but did not receive the payment until the next tax period you still record it in the 2018-2019 tax year.